Quantum Entanglement Dynamics of Spacetime and Matter: Quantum state of a Schwarzschild black hole

+Remarkably, loop quantum gravity can give a complete spectrum of the area operator, see Refs.~\cite{Thiemann,Rovelli-book,Chiou}).
+Using the area spectrum and microstate counting \cite{Rovelli-book} applied to a Schwarzschild black hole of surface area $\mathbf{A}$, Eq.~\ref{strong} becomes

-if we take $\mathbf{A}_{0}=8\ell_{P}^{2}\ln2$.
-This is exactly what the holographic principle \cite{tHooft,Susskind,holoRMP} means.
-Here the holographic principle arises as a direct consequence of the ICQFT for gravity and matter.
-Such a strong and universal limit on the allowed states of the trinary system as imposed by the ICQFT gives an exciting possibility to escape the infrared and ultraviolet divergences that occur in conventional quantum field theory.
-Here it is ready to see that the restriction on the description of the trinary field imposed by the informational completeness is much stronger than our current field-theoretical description.
+This is exactly what the holographic principle \cite{tHooft,Susskind,holoRMP} implying that the information content is limited merely by the surface.
+In the context of the ICQFT, the holographic principle arises as a direct consequence of area-matter entanglement.
+From such a strong and universal limit on the allowed states of the trinary system as imposed by the ICQFT, it is ready to see, once again, that the restriction on the description of the trinary fields imposed by the information-completeness is much stronger than our current field-theoretical description.